oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/access-admin-console-em.md

 For more information, see [External network access security]({{<relref "/security/domain-security/weblogic-channels.md">}}).
 {{% /notice %}}

-For production use cases, Oracle recommends using a load balancer with ingress path routing rules and SSL port to access the WebLogic Server Administration Console.
-To verify that your load balancer, NodePort, or kubectl port-forward setup is working as expected, see [Test]({{< relref "/managing-domains/accessing-the-domain/admin-console#test" >}}).

-#### Deploy a load balancer with ingress path routing rules for non-SSL port and SSL port.
+### Use a load balancer
 To access WebLogic Server Administration Console through a load balancer, first set up an [Ingress]({{< relref "/managing-domains/accessing-the-domain/ingress/_index.md">}}).
 This, in combination with SSL, is the best practice approach for production use cases.

 {{% notice note %}} The following `path-routing` ingress instructions do not apply when you need to concurrently access multiple domains in the same Kubernetes cluster through the same external load balancer port.
-For the multiple domain use case, see the [Host-based routing](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/charts/traefik/README.md#host-based-routing) sample and make sure that the host name defined in the route section of the `host-routing` YAML file is resolvable by your DNS server.
+For the multiple domain use case, see the [Host-based routing](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/charts/traefik/README.md#host-based-routing) sample and make sure that the host names are resolvable by your DNS server (e.g. `domain1.org` and `domain2.org` in the sample).
 {{% /notice %}}

-##### Configure ingress path routing rules for non-SSL port
+#### Configure ingress path routing rules for a non-SSL port
-1. Configure an ingress path routing rule to access WebLogic Server Administration Console through non-SSL port.
+The following example sets up an ingress path routing rule to access a WebLogic Server Administration Console through a non-SSL port.

-   For an example, see the following `path-routing` YAML file for a Traefik load balancer.
+1. Set up a `path-routing` YAML file for a Traefik load balancer:

    ```yaml
    apiVersion: traefik.containo.us/v1alpha1